Exploring the Funky Fremont Neighborhood

 Fremont Canal Park is a scenic spot adjacent to the Burke-Gilman Trail for walking or jogging along the north side of the Ship Canal waterway.
 This waterway links Lake Washington and Lake Union to the Puget Sound.

+The Fremont Sunday Market is a huge, year-round outdoor market with antiques, handmade gifts, clothing, food, and "junk" of all kinds.
 Every June, the neighborhood organizes the unique and locally famous Fremont Festival and Solstice Parade.

 woman holding wooden bowl and spoon with cocoa nibs